 What Kind of Marine Life Will I See Diving in Belize?

 The Belize Barrier Reef is the second largest reef in the world and is home to a variety of marine life.
-In addition to schools of fish and different species of coral, you’ll also likely run across manatees, nurse sharks, turtles and dolphins
+In addition to schools of fish and different species of coral, you’ll also likely run across manatees, sharks, turtles and dolphins

 Manatees – Also known as sea cows, these curious creatures can usually be found near the coral reef.
 Their size and speed mean that you’ll likely be able to snap a good underwater picture should you come across them.

 Nurse Sharks – Usually found at shallow depths, these (mostly) harmless sharks measure in at about four metres.
 Many people travel to Shark Ray Alley to see them, but the right dive guide will know where else they gather.